 ABSTRACT.
 In many applications of network analysis, it is important to distinguish between observed and unobserved factors affecting network structure.
 To this end, we develop spectral estimators for both unobserved blocks and the effect of covariates in stochastic blockmodels.
 On the theoretical side, we establish asymptotic normality of our estimators for the subsequent purpose of performing inference.
 On the applied side, we show that computing our estimator is much faster than standard variational expectation-maximization algorithms and scales well for large networks.
-The results in this paper provide a foundation to estimate the effect of observed covariates as well as unobserved latent community structure on the probability of link formation in networks.
+Monte Carlo experiments suggest that the estimator performs well under different data generating processes.
+Our application to Facebook data shows evidence of homophily in gender, role and campus-residence, while allowing us to discover unobserved communities.
+The results in this paper provide a foundation for spectral estimation of the effect of observed covariates as well as unobserved latent community structure on the probability of link formation in networks.

-1. INTRODUCTION
+1. Introduction

 1.1.
 Motivation.
-The analysis and modeling of network data has important applications in sociology, economics, public health, computer science, neuroscience, and marketing, among other areas.
+The analysis and modeling of network data has far-reaching applications in economics, sociology, public health, computer science, neuroscience, and marketing, among other areas.
+Social networks have been shown to affect socioeconomic performance, such as education (Calvo-Armengol et al., 2009; DeGiorgi et al., 2009; Carrell et al., 2013), health and risky behaviors (Nakajima, 2007; Badev, forthcoming), risk sharing arrangements (Fafchamps and Gubert, 2007), and employment opportunities (Topa, 2001; Beaman, 2012), among others.
 Often, both observed and unobserved factors contribute to the global structure of networks and the processes that generate them.
 For example, in social networks, factors including gender, race, and personality affect the likelihood that two people interact.
-In such data, race and gender are typically observed, while personality is typically unobserved.
-It is therefore crucial to develop ways to disentangle the effect of observed and unobserved variables on link formation.
+In applications, race and gender are typically observed, while personality is usually unobserved.
+It is therefore crucial to develop ways to disentangle the effect of observed and unobserved variables on link formation in networks.